Bilhari – Vishnu-Varaha Temple

 The village of Bilhari (बिलहरी) is situated in the Katni district of Madhya Pradesh.
-The original name of the village was Pushpavati as told by Cunningham1 who visited the village in 1873-74.
-One main reason behind the name Pushpavati might be the building locally known as the Palace of Kamakandala.
+The original name of the village was Pushpavati, as reported by Cunningham1, who visited it in 1873-74.
+One main reason for the name Pushpavati might be the locally known building, the Palace of Kamakandala.
 The story of Madhava and Kamakandala is narrated in the Madhavanala-katha2.
 Madhavanala was well-born, skilled in music and singing, and lived in the city of Pushpavati.
-People complained to the king that his music is turning the heads of all the women who were getting infatuated with his beauty.
+People complained to the king that his music was turning the heads of all the women who were getting infatuated with his beauty.
 The king banished Madhavanala from the city after knowing that the queen and other ladies of his house were also having similar effects by his charms.
-Madhavanala reached the city of Kamavati and found a lovely courtesan Kamakandala performing before Kama Sena, the king of Kamavati.
-Madhavanala impressed the king with his knowledge and skills and the latter granted him a few expensive gifts.
-But, the king was soon offended finding that Madhavanala publicly presented those gifts to Kamakandala.
+Madhavanala reached the city of Kamavati and found a lovely courtesan, Kamakandala, performing before Kama Sena, the king of Kamavati.
+Madhavanala impressed the king with his knowledge and skills, and the latter granted him a few expensive gifts.
+But the king was soon offended, finding that Madhavanala publicly presented those gifts to Kamakandala.
 The king ordered Madhavanala to leave his city.
-While Madhavanala was about to leave the city, Kamakandala met him outside the town and they spent the night together in her house.
-Both were smitten, and lovelorn and exchanged long messages while Madhavanala wandered from place to place.
+While Madhavanala was about to leave the city, Kamakandala met him outside the town, and they spent the night together in her house.
+Both were smitten and lovelorn and exchanged long messages while Madhavanala wandered from place to place.
 At last, he arrived at Ujjain and took shelter in the temple of Mahakala.
 He wrote some verses in the temple in the anguish of his love.
-The writings stir the curiosity of King Vikramaditya, and he located Madhavanala.
-After knowing his problem, the king decided to unite both lovers.
-But to test their love, the king met Kamakandala in secret and propositioned her but being spurned told her that Madhavanala was dead.
-Hearing it Kamakandala collapsed and died and knowing her death Madhavanala died at Ujjain.
-Stricken with remorse, the king decided to die but he was saved by his Betal.
+The writings pique King Vikramaditya’s curiosity, and he locates Madhavanala.
+After learning of his problem, the king decided to unite the lovers.
+But to test their love, the king met Kamakandala in secret and propositioned her; when spurned, he told her that Madhavanala was dead.
+Hearing it, Kamakandala collapsed and died, and knowing her death, Madhavanala died at Ujjain.
+Stricken with remorse, the king decided to die, but his Betal saved him.
 Betal brought nectar and brought back both lovers to life.
-To unite both lovers, King Vikramaditya fought king Kama Sena and released Kamakandala from Kamavati.
+To unite both lovers, King Vikramaditya fought King Kama Sena and released Kamakandala from Kamavati.
 The couple lived happily thereafter.
-Hira Lal points to an inscription at Bilhari where mention of Vilvavapi-sthana is made.
-He opines Vilvavapi might be the old name of the present Bilhari village.3
+Hira Lal points to an inscription at Bilhari that mentions Vilvavapi-sthana.
+He opines that Vilvavapi might be the old name of the present Bilhari village.3

-Cunningham mentions the town would have held considerable importance during its heydays as evidenced by the ruins of temples and tanks.
+Cunningham notes that the town would have held considerable importance during its heyday, as evidenced by the ruins of temples and tanks.
 Traditions assign the foundation of the village to Raja Karn Dahariya during the period of Bhartahari, the brother of the legendary king Vikramaditya.
-All the ruins, including the temple of Vishnu Varaha, and tanks are attributed to king Lakshman Singh Parihar, who is said to have lived about 1000 years ago.
-T Bloch4 visited the village in 1907-08 and described the antiquities mentioning the temples had survived in such a ruined condition that it is now impossible to restore them.
-After a few years, in 1912-13, J F Blakiston visited the village and writes, “Bilhari is a veritable storehouse of ancient remains but hardly anything now remains in its original position. carved columns and sculptures, both figural and decorative, are scattered all over the village.
+All the ruins, including the temple of Vishnu Varaha and the tanks, are attributed to King Lakshman Singh Parihar, who is said to have lived about 1000 years ago.
+Bloch4 visited the village in 1907-08 and described the antiquities, mentioning that the temples had survived in such a ruined condition that it is now impossible to restore them.
+After a few years, in 1912-13, J. F. Blakiston visited the village and wrote, “Bilhari is a veritable storehouse of ancient remains but hardly anything now remains in its original position, carved columns and sculptures, both figural and decorative, are scattered all over the village.
 In very many instances old columns and other stones have been used in the construction of modern houses.
-A few of the old idols are still worshipped, but as a general rule they are just lying about uncared for.”5 About the conservation of the Vishnu Varaha temple, Blakiston says very little is required in the way of conservation as practically nothing remains where it was originally erected.
+A few of the old idols are still worshipped, but as a general rule they are just lying about uncared for.”5 About the conservation of the Vishnu Varaha temple, Blakiston says very little is required in the way of conservation, as practically nothing remains where it was originally erected.

-Monuments: The only remains of any consequence at the time of Cunningham were the Lakshman Sagar tank, Dhabora Tal, the Vishnu Varaha temple, and the palace of Kama Kandala and the same was the case when Cousens6 compiled his list of antiquities in the Central Provides in 1897.
+Monuments: The only remains of any consequence at the time of Cunningham were the Lakshman Sagar tank, Dhabora Tal, the Vishnu Varaha temple, and the palace of Kama Kandala, and the same was the case when Cousens compiled his list of antiquities in the Central Provinces in 1897.6

 An image of a zoomorphic boar or Varaha is placed in the corner of the mandapa.
 The front portion of the face is broken.
-There are a total of six rows of figures carved over the body of this Varaha, the sixth row is on its abdomen and visible only when looked up lying down on the ground.
-For the purpose of the description of icons, we will take five rows but not the sixth row.
-A few notable image groups are the Sapta-matrikas with Ganesha and Virabhadha over the bottommost row, the third row from the bottom has the depiction of the twelve Adityas shown seated in yogasana-mudra holding two lotuses in their two hands, the scene of Samudra-manthan, Narayana lying over Shesha and tended by Lakshmi, the fifth row has Vishnu-dashavataras, etc. Remains of Bhu-devi are visible on the left side tusk of the Varaha.
+There are a total of six rows of figures carved along the body of this Varaha; the sixth row is on its abdomen and visible only when lying down on the ground and looking up.
+For the icon descriptions, we will use five rows, but not the sixth.
+A few notable image groups are the Sapta-matrikas with Ganesha and Virabhadra over the bottommost row, the third row from the bottom has the depiction of the twelve Adityas shown seated in yogasana-mudra holding two lotuses in their two hands, the scene of Samudra-manthan, Narayana lying over Shesha and tended by Lakshmi, the fifth row has Vishnu-dashavataras, etc. Remains of Bhu-devi are visible on the left side of the tusk of the Varaha.

-Tapasi Matha – Cunningham mentions this was originally a temple dedicated to Shiva as he found a linga in situ.
+Tapasi Matha – Cunningham mentions this was originally a temple dedicated to Shiva, as he found a linga in situ.
 The structure explored by Cunningham is presently known as Tapasi Math and is situated inside a fortress-like structure.
-This originally may be a monastery established by the Kalachuris as it was their practice to set up Shiva temples at different sites and place the saints from the Mattamayura-sect as the presiding acharyas.
-The Kalachuris also set up monasteries at those sites to study and growth of the sect.
-The inscription found a Bilhari of the Kalachuri prince Lakshmanaraja II also mentions such beneficence acts of the prince as well as his mother, Nohala.
+This may originally have been a monastery established by the Kalachuris, as it was their practice to set up Shiva temples at different sites and place saints from the Mattamayura-sect as the presiding acharyas.
+The Kalachuris also established monasteries at those sites to study and promote the sect’s growth.
+The inscription found at Bilhari, dating to the Kalachuri prince Lakshmanaraja II, also mentions the prince’s beneficence, as well as that of his mother, Nohala.

-Lakshman Sagar – Though the excavation of the tank is attributed to Lakshman Singh Parihar, however, another legend associates it with Raja Lakshman Sen, whose daughter married a Gond chief.
-From the daughter was born a son, named Magardhwaj and he became the first Gond king of Bilhari.
-As many crocodiles used to live in this tank, some people say that the mother was carried off by crocodiles.
-8
+Lakshman Sagar – Though the excavation of the tank is attributed to Lakshman Singh Parihar, another legend associates it with Raja Lakshman Sen, whose daughter married a Gond chief.
+From the daughter was born a son, named Magardhwaj, who became the first Gond king of Bilhari.
+Because many crocodiles used to live in this tank, some people say the mother was carried off by them.8

-T Bloch mentions two images of Surya from the village.
+T. Bloch mentions two images of Surya from the village.
 Surya is shown seated over a chariot driven by Aruna.
 The chariot is drawn by seven horses, arranged in two rows of three and four horses.
 Below them is shown a single wheel.
-The author draws parallels from the Greek representation of Apollo, the Sun god, where he is generally represented riding a single-wheel chariot.
+The author draws parallels with the Greek representation of Apollo, the Sun god, who is generally depicted riding a single-wheeled chariot.

-Temple of Kamakandala – This temple belongs to the earliest period of the eleventh century CE of the Chedi kings as opined by R D Banerji.
-He tells the temple is located about 3 km from the village of Bilhari, standing on the bank of a huge tank lined with stone steps.
-On the eastern bank lies a low hill known as Patparapathar and the temple stands on the edge of this hill.
-Local people take this structure as the palace of Kamakandala, however, it is a temple dedicated to Shiva.
-The temple faces west and only the mandapa portion has survived.
-The garbha-grha was already fallen in 1921 when Banerji visited the site, he found it entirely covered up by huge pieces of the amalaka once crowing the shikhara.
-The portion of surviving mandapa includes four free-standing pillars and six pilasters.
+Temple of Kamakandala – This temple belongs to the earliest period of the eleventh century CE, during the reign of the Chedi kings, as opined by R. D. Banerji.
+He says that the temple is located about 3 km from the village of Bilhari, standing on the bank of a huge tank lined with stone steps.
+On the eastern bank lies a low hill known as Patparapathar, and the temple stands on the edge of this hill.
+Local people take this structure to be the palace of Kamakandala; however, it is a temple dedicated to Shiva.
+The temple faces west, and only the mandapa portion has survived.
+The garbha-grha had already fallen in 1921 when Banerji visited the site; he found it entirely covered up by huge pieces of the amalaka once crowning the shikhara.
+The portion of the surviving mandapa includes four free-standing pillars and six pilasters.
 A shiva linga is inside the garbha-grha.

 Inscriptions:

-- Bilhari Stone Inscription of Yuvarajadeva II10 – This stone inscription is now housed in the Nagpur Museum.
-It is written in thirty-three lines, the language is Sanskrit, and the characters used are Nagari characters.
-The inscription has three parts, each part is composed by a different author.
+1. Bilhari Stone Inscription of Yuvarajadeva II10 – This stone inscription is now housed in the Nagpur Museum.
+It is written in 33 lines, in Sanskrit, using Nagari characters.
+The inscription has three parts, each composed by a different author.
 The first part starts with an invocation of Shiva and Chandra.
-It then narrates the genealogy of Keyuravarsha, whose queen Nohala erected a temple, in which the inscription was originally put up.
-The family of the Haihayas sprang from Chandra and in this family was born Arjuna who defeated the lord of Lanka.
-In his descendants was one Kokalladeva (I), who after conquering the world, set up two pillars, Krishnaraja in the south and Bhojadeva in the north.
-He was followed by his son Mugdhatunga who took away the country of Pali from the lord of Kosala.
-The inscription then describes Mugdhatunga’s son Yuvarajadeva (I) alias Keyuravarsha.
-The next verses introduced a digression and describe the pedigree of Nohala, Yuvarajadeva’s wife.
+It then narrates the genealogy of Keyuravarsha, whose queen, Nohala, erected a temple in which the inscription was originally put up.
+The family of the Haihayas sprang from Chandra, and in this family was born Arjuna, who defeated the lord of Lanka.
+Among his descendants was one Kokalladeva (I), who, after conquering the world, set up two pillars: Krishnaraja in the south and Bhojadeva in the north.
+He was followed by his son Mugdhatunga, who took away the country of Pali from the lord of Kosala.
+The inscription then describes Mugdhatunga’s son Yuvarajadeva (I), alias Keyuravarsha.
+The next verses introduce a digression and describe the pedigree of Nohala, Yuvarajadeva’s wife.
 She was from the Chalukya house, the daughter of the Chalukya Avanivarman, son of Sadhava, and grandson of Simhavarman.
-She is told to have constructed a lofty temple of Shiva and granted a few villages to the Shaiva ascetic Insvarasiva as a reward for his scholarships.
+She is said to have constructed a lofty temple of Shiva and to have granted a few villages to the Shaiva ascetic Insvarasiva as a reward for his scholarship.
 Isvarasiva was a disciple of Pavanasiva, also called Madhumateya (the lord of Madhumati).
 The second section of the inscription mentions Lakshmanaraja (II), the son of Yuvarajadeva (I) and Nohala.
-Lakshmanaraja (II) invited Shaiva ascetic Hridayasiva and placed an in charge of the Nahulkeshvara monastery at Vaidhyanatha.
+Lakshmanaraja (II) invited Shaiva ascetic Hridayasiva and placed him in charge of the Nahulkeshvara monastery at Vaidhyanatha.
 Hridayasiva came from the guru-shishya lineage of Rudrasambhu of Kadambaguha.
-Rudrasiva’s disciple was Mattamayuranatha, the latter’s disciple was Dharmasambhu, the latter’s disciple was Sabdasiva, the latter’s disciple was Madhumateya, the latter’s disciple was Chudasiva and then came Hridayasiva.
-Hridayasiva placed his disciple Aghorasiva in charge of the monastery.
-Lakshmanaraja (II) then started his conquest in the west and when reached the ocean worshipped the famed Somanatha by offering an effigy of serpent Kaliya wrought with jewels and gold, which he obtained from the king of Odra after defeating the lord of Kosala.
+Rudrasiva’s disciple was Mattamayuranatha; the latter’s disciple was Dharmasambhu; the latter’s disciple was Sabdasiva; the latter’s disciple was Madhumateya; the latter’s disciple was Chudasiva; and then came Hridayasiva.
+Hridayasiva appointed his disciple, Aghorasiva, as the monastery’s head.
+Lakshmanaraja (II) then began his conquest in the west and, upon reaching the ocean, worshipped the famed Somanatha by offering an effigy of the serpent Kaliya, wrought with jewels and gold, which he obtained from the king of Odra after defeating the lord of Kosala.
 Lakshmanaraja (II) was succeeded by his son Sankargana (III).
 He was followed by his younger brother Yuvarajadeva (II).
-The third section of the inscription mentions the enumeration of taxes in cash or kind which manufacturers and traders had to pay at the marketplace in the town for the benefit of the monastery and the support of its occupants.
-The record also mentions the town Tripuri, Saubhagyapura, Lavananagara, Durlabhapura, Vimanapura, and some others in connection with the celebration of a fair in honor of the deity.
-At the end comes a reference to Sanskrit poet Rajasekhara, stating the present eulogy is said to have deserved praise from the wonder-struck poet Rajasekhara.
-The inscription does not carry a date however it can be safely dated to the last quarter of the tenth century CE.
+The third section of the inscription mentions the enumeration of taxes, in cash or kind, that manufacturers and traders had to pay at the marketplace in the town for the benefit of the monastery and the support of its occupants.
+The record also mentions the towns of Tripuri, Saubhagyapura, Lavananagara, Durlabhapura, and Vimanapura, among others, in connection with the celebration of a fair in honor of the deity.
+At the end, a reference to the Sanskrit poet Rajasekhara states that the present eulogy is said to have deserved praise from the wonder-stricken poet.
+The inscription does not carry a date; however, it can be safely dated to the last quarter of the tenth century CE.

-- Fragmentary Bilhari Inscription11 – this two-line long inscription is engraved on a fragment of a big thick stone stowed within the Vishnu-Varaha temple compound.
-It invokes Bhagwan Damodara called Salagrama and speaks about certain taxes and mentions Tripuri-sthana and Vilvavapi-sthana as witnesses.
+2. Fragmentary Bilhari Inscription11 – this two-line long inscription is engraved on a fragment of a big, thick stone stowed within the Vishnu-Varaha temple compound.
+It invokes Bhagwan Damodara, known as Salagrama, and speaks about certain taxes, mentioning Tripuri-sthana and Vilvavapi-sthana as witnesses.
 Apparently, Bilhari’s old name was Vilvavapi.

 1 Cunningham, Alexander (1879).
 Report of A Tour in the Central Provinces in 1873-74 and 1874-75, vol. IX.
 Archaeological Survey of India.
 New Delhi. pp. 34-38